gh0stzxx/gh0stzxx/README.md

 ## I'm a Ethical Hacking Student!

 - 🔭 I'n currently working alone
-- 🌱 I’m currently learning everything about hacking
+- 🌱 I’m currently learning everything about everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects

 ### Languages and Tools: